Sight, visual loss and disturbance

 Historians have suggested that many famous artist’s suffered from visual loss or visual disturbance and this is reflected in their work.

-For example some art historians and doctors have suggested that subacute angle closure glaucoma or the visual disturbances associated with migraine may have accounted for Van Gogh’s ‘halos’ such as those in‘The Starry Night’.
+For example Vangogh may have experienced subacute angle closure glaucoma or the visual disturbances associated with migraine and this may have accounted for the ‘halos’ in ‘The Starry Night’

 In his 60s, Monet started to develop bilateral age-related cataracts He complained that ‘colours no longer had the same intensity for me’, that ‘reds had begun to look muddy’ and that ‘my painting was getting more and more darkened.’
 To avoid choosing the wrong colours, Monet labelled his tubes of paint and keep a strict order on his palette.